cmusmashlab/cmusmashlab.github.io/_publications/prism_qa.md

   }'
 blurb: Step-Aware Question Answering using LLMs Enabled by Multimodal Action and Procedure Tracking using a Smartwatch}
 citation: 'Riku Arakawa, Jill Lehman, Mayank Goel.
   2024.
-PrISM-Q&A: IStep-Aware Question Answering with Large Language Models Enabled by Multimodal Procedure Tracking using a Smartwatch.
+PrISM-Q&A: Step-Aware Question Answering with Large Language Models Enabled by Multimodal Procedure Tracking using a Smartwatch.
 Proceedings of the ACM on Interactive, Mobile, Wearable, and Ubiquitous Technologies (IMWUT),'
 conference: Proceedings of the ACM on Interactive, Mobile, Wearable, and Ubiquitous Technologies (IMWUT)
 date: '2024-12-31'